t6kke/BadmintonSkillCalculator/README.md

 - Store data of scanned tournaments in DB and keep track of ELO over time without having to reimport and calculate all data over again.
 - Generate some kind of HTML for static website content in case it's interesting for other compeditors.
 - Add ELO confidence value and use it to handle ELO gain/loss.
+- Rework how commands are built and handled

 ### Far Future